Frictionalfor/-Syntax-Application-Android-app-/README.md

 ## 👨‍💻 About the Developer

-**Swanand** is a programming language designer and developer with a passion for creative coding, metaphorical syntax, and community-driven tools.
+**Frictionalfor** is a programming language designer and developer with a passion for creative coding, metaphorical syntax, and community-driven tools.
 He’s the creator of **SOUTK**, a custom interpreted language that blends Pythonic elegance with C/C++-inspired rigor.

 His work reflects a love for clarity, accessibility, and playful expression—whether through code, documentation, or design.